NEXT DEADLINE: September 1, 2016

 GUIDELINES FOR EMERGING CURATORS

 The selected curator's exhibition theme will be announced in the open call process for the emerging artists program.
-Curators must select 50% of their show from the pool of emerging artists.
+The theme should be relevant to political, social or environmental issues.
+Curators must select 50% of their artists from the pool of emerging artists.
 The exhibitions must include at least 60% women artists, as part of Smack Mellon's mission to support women artists.

 Smack Mellon provides curators a stipend and a budget for artists' stipends.
 The curator is encouraged to stop by the gallery during gallery hours to look at the space in order to tailor their proposal to the space.

 Smack Mellon can provide audio and visual equipment such as projectors and flat screen monitors as well as technical support for installing complex projects.